mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 * ``--early-stopping`` (default value ``None``)

   * ``None`` No strategy for early-stopping is used.
-  * ``measure`` Stops the induction of new rules as soon as the performance of the model does not improve on a holdout set, according to the loss function.
-Additional arguments may be provided using the Python dictionary syntax, e.g., ``measure{'min_rules':100,'update_interval':1,'stop_interval':1,'num_past':50,'num_recent':50,'aggregation':'min','tolerance':0.001}``.
+  * ``loss`` Stops the induction of new rules as soon as the performance of the model does not improve on a holdout set, according to the loss function.
+Additional arguments may be provided using the Python dictionary syntax, e.g., ``loss{'min_rules':100,'update_interval':1,'stop_interval':1,'num_past':50,'num_recent':50,'aggregation':'min','tolerance':0.001}``.
 Does only have an effect if the parameter ``--holdout`` is set to a value greater than ``0``.

 * ``--feature-binnig`` (default value ``None``)